Lawn Aerator Buying Guide

 What Is An Aerator?

 Aerators are useful pieces of equipment that create holes or slits in the lawn surface.
 This process helps relieve soil compaction.
-It also manages your lawn’s thatch layer that prevents water, nutrients and oxygen from reaching the root zone.
+It also manages your lawn’s thatch layer so water, nutrients and oxygen reach the root zone.

 Why Should You Aerate Your Lawn?